Best CPAP Mask for Side Sleepers — Review

 A bit noisy — DreamWear Nasal has a dual vent.
 Ordinarily, such a feature makes the mask deliver the freshest of air to your nose.
 However, the vents make noises.
 Though at a low level, the noise can disturb your sleep.

 In the end, aesthetics or travel-friendliness doesn’t count much as effectiveness.
-In essence, buy the side-sleeping mask that readily meets your needs and style.
+In essence, buy the best cpap mask for side sleepers that readily meets your needs and style.